smoreira1/smoreira1/README.md

 ## Hellos 👋, I'm Stephen a Software Engineer from Orlando, Florida!

 There are a lot of titles developers can get assigned, but I simply I like mentally identify as a "Software Engineer".
-Meaning I care, work on and study the intersection of Computer Science and Economics.
+The conceptual meaning I have for that title: I work on and study the intersection of Computer Science and Economics.

 ## Skills and Experience
 * : 🅰️ Angular